digital-asset/docs.daml.com/docs/3.1/docs/tools/auth-middleware/oauth2.rst

 Metrics
 *******

-You may configure the oauth2-middleware to expose the :doc:`common HTTP metrics </canton/usermanual/monitoring>` via a Prometheus reporter by adding the below section to the application config:
+You may configure the oauth2-middleware to expose the common HTTP metrics (see Canton User Manual / Monitoring) via a Prometheus reporter by adding the below section to the application config:

 .. code-block:: none